talhasiddique7/chat-app-Django/README.md

 # Full-Stack AI Chat Application

 This project is a full-stack chat application featuring a Django backend and a React frontend.
-It uses WebSockets for real-time communication and integrates a Retrieval-Augmented Generation (RAG) system using the Together AI API.
+It uses WebSockets for real-time communication and integrates a AI model using Together API.

 ## Features